-Table 2 SACOG MTP/SCS EIR Mitigation Me asures Mitigation Measure Applicability/Project Consistency identified in the report shall be implemented. • If no significant historic built environment resources are identified in the Historic Resource Assessment Report or prior survey of the project study area that may be directly or indirectly impacted by project activities, then mitigation for built environment resources is complete, and there is no adverse change to documented historical built environment resources for the project. • If significant historic built environment resources are identified in the Historic Resource Assessment Report or prior survey of the project study area, the project sponsor and/or implementing agency should consider avoidance as the primary mitigation measure.
-If avoidance is possible, mitigation to documented historical built environmental resources is complete. • If avoidance of a significant built environment repair stabilization rehabilitation restoration preservation conservation or reconstruction of the historical resource as recommended by a qualified architectural historian or historic architect (36 Code Fed Regs 8 61) and conducted in a manner consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitation, Restoring, and Reconstructing Historic Buildings or Historic Landscapes (Birnbaum and Peters 1996; Weeks and Grimmer 1995) will generally reduce impacts.
+SACOG MTP/S SCS EIR Mitigation Me Mitigation Measure Applicability/Project Consistency identified in the report shall be implemented.
+If no significant historic built environment resources are identified in the Historic Resource Assessment Report or prior survey of the project study area that may be directly or indirectly impacted by project activities, then mitigation for built environment resources is complete, and there is no adverse change to documented historical built environment resources for the project.
+If significant historic built environment resources are identified in the Historic Resource Assessment Report or prior survey of the project study area, the project sponsor and/or implementing agency should consider avoidance as the primary mitigation measure.
+If avoidance is possible, mitigation to documented historical built environmental resources is complete. • If avoidance of a significant built environment resource is not feasible, then the maintenance, repair, stabilization, rehabilitation, restoration, preservation, conservation, or reconstruction of the historical resource as recommended by a qualified architectural historian or historic architect (36 Code Fed.
+Regs., § 61) and conducted in a manner consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties with Guidelines for Preserving, Rehabilitation, Restoring, and Reconstructing Historic Buildings or Historic Landscapes (Birnbaum and Peters 1996; Weeks and Grimmer 1995) will generally reduce impacts.
 If adherence to the Secretary of the Interior's Standards cannot avoid materially altering in an adverse manner the physical characteristics or historic character of the surrounding environmental setting that contribute to a resource's historical significance, additional mitigation may be required. • If avoidance of or minimization of substantial adverse effects to a significant built environment resource is not feasible through project design or

-Table 2 SACOG MTP/SCS EIR Mitigation M easures Mitigation Measure Applicability/Project Consistency by adherence to the Secretary of the Interior's Standards, the project sponsor and/or implementing agency should ensure that Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), or Historic American Landscapes Survey (HALS) documentation is completed prior to demolishment or significant material alteration of the resource's physical characteristics or setting.
+Mitigation Measure Applicability/Project Consistency by adherence to the Secretary of the Interior's Standards, the project sponsor and/or implementing agency should ensure that Historic American Buildings Survey (HABS), Historic American Engineering Record (HAER), or Historic American Landscapes Survey (HALS) documentation is completed prior to demolishment or significant material alteration of the resource's physical characteristics or setting.
 The HABS, HAER, and HALS programs formally document historical resources through the use of large-format photography, measured drawings, written architectural descriptions, and historical narratives.
 The level of documentation required as mitigation and preparation of the HABS, HAER, or HALS will be determined and prepared by a qualified architectural historian or historic architect (36 Code Fed.
 Regs., § 61).
 The documentation packages will be archived in appropriate public and secure repositories.
 Such documentation would not reduce the impact to a less than significant level.

-Mitigation Measure CR-2: Conduct project-specific A Cultural Resource Assessment for the Plaza archaeological resource studies and identify and 2555 Project was completed.
-There are no implement project-specific mitigation. historic resources on the site, which has never Measures that shall be implemented, where feasible been developed (see also Environmental Site and necessary to address site specific impacts, include Assessment) and there are no nearby historic but are not infinited to: resources.
-See, e.g., the City of Davis • As part of the appropriate project/environmental bistoria resources surveys and inventories review of individual projects, the NAHC shall be mistoric resources surveys and inventories.
-A consulted to determine whether known sacred the project area and recommends contain Native Americana to contact to obtain measures, which are included in the information about the project area and relevant anditions of approval.
-The conditions of aroos of cultural consistivity.
-Additional approval require that if subsurface areas of cultural sensitivity.
-Additional paleontological archaeological or historical may be appropriate regarding known prohistoria resources or remains including unusual sites traditional cultural places TCPs project amount of hones stones shells or pottery areas deemed highly sonsitive for prohistorie or shards are discovered during exception or ethnohistoric resources or where avoidance of construction of the site work shall stop impacts to prehistoric or ethnohistoric resources immediately and a qualified archaeologist and
+Mitigation Measure CR-2: Conduct project-specific archaeological resource studies and identify and implement project-specific mitigation.

+Measures that shall be implemented, where feasible and necessary to address site specific impacts, include but are not limited to:

+• As part of the appropriate project/environmental review of individual projects, the NAHC shall be consulted to determine whether known sacred sites are in the project area, and to identify Native Americans to contact to obtain information about the project area and relevant areas of cultural sensitivity.
+Additional consultation with relevant tribal representatives may be appropriate regarding known prehistoric sites, traditional cultural places, TCPs, project areas deemed highly sensitive for prehistoric or ethnohistoric resources, or where avoidance of impacts to prehistoric or ethnohistoric resources